jacobweinstock/tinklet/README.md

 tinklet is an implementation of the [tinkerbell worker](https://docs.tinkerbell.org/services/tink-worker/).

+## Goals

+- support multiple container runtimes
+- define standard interfaces for preparing container environments and running actions
+- designed for ease of maintainance, testability, and extension

 ## Notable Features

+- support for multiple container runtimes [docker, kubernetes]
 - auth for multiple container registries
 - multiple client-side TLS options for communicating with Tink server
-- multiple backends [docker, kubernetes] for running workflow task actions

 ## Usage